Synphonyte/leptos-struct-table/examples/custom_renderers_svg/README.md

-Example that shows how to use a REST API as a data source for a table.
+Example that shows how use custom renderers to render the table as SVG.

 If you don't have it installed already, install [Trunk](https://trunkrs.dev/) with: